 Kalashtami Vrat Katha

 Shiva Purana describes the birth of Kaal Bhairav, who was born on Ashtami tithi of Krishna Paksha.
-It is believed that by observing the fast and worshipping Kaal Bhairav, the worshipper gains fulfilment of their desires and mitigates their fear of occultism and witchcraft.
+It is believed that by observing the fast and worshipping Kaal Bhairav, the worshipper gains fulfillment of their desires and mitigates their fear of occultism and witchcraft.
 Worshipping Kaal Bhairav also mitigates the negative effects of Nava grahas and their ominous effects.
 Let us learn the story behind the birth of Kaal Bhairava.

 Kalashtami Puja Mantras